It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 Naomi Robson: And that's one way of putting it.

-- In an episode Frontline, Mike explains the concept to his Genre Savvy niece doing her work experience, who asks if that's why everytime they do a story about gay people they show footage of the Sydney Gay and Lesbian Mardi Gras.
-Later in the episode, the show does exactly that before a running a story about a gay teacher allegedly sacked because of discrimination.
+- In an episode of Frontline, Mike explains the concept to his Genre Savvy niece doing her work experience, who asks if that's why everytime they do a story about gay people they show footage of the Sydney Gay and Lesbian Mardi Gras.
+Later in the episode, the show does exactly that, before running a story about a gay teacher allegedly sacked because of discrimination.